alphagov/content-store/doc/input_examples/route_registration.md

     /foo/subpath (prefix) => frontend
     /foo/other/path (exact) => frontend

+### Placeholder items

+Items with a format of "placeholder" will not have the routes registered with the router.
+The routes will still be validated though.

 ### Redirects for subpaths

 The content-store can also create redirects for paths under the base_path.
 This is intended to support